parisGPB/Neural-Style-Transfer/Results/RESULTS.md

   <img width="500" height="400" src="https://github.com/telecombcn-dl/2018-dlai-team5/blob/master/Utils/15161718.png">
 </p>

 Without conf3_1, transfer style keep the color from the content image, texture is only different from the original for blurred effect.
 Looks like 'conv1_1','conv2_1' and 'conv3_1' have more influence in color than 'conv4_1' and 'conv5_1'.
-That have sense because are more closest to pixel value.
-Our intuition is that 'conv4_1' and 'conv5_1' are more focused in details, providing more defined textures in concrete elements of the image .Without a base on represent high level details, conv4_1 and conv5_1 are useless.
+That makes sense because are more closest to pixel value.
+Our intuition is that 'conv4_1' and 'conv5_1' are more focused in details, providing more defined textures in concrete elements of the image.
+Without a base to represent high level details, conv4_1 and conv5_1 are useless.

-The nexts tests are over groups of layers, selected to combine high level and down level features.
+The next tests are related to groups of layers, selected to combine high level and down level features.

     (Figure 19)  ['conv5_1']

-This example shows that keep intermedial layers improve the realistic effect of the artistic style.
+This example shows that keeping intermedial layers improve the realistic effect of the artistic style, providing better final results.
 Some effects are no coherent with the context of the image, merging the dog with the floor.

     (Figure 20)  ['conv1_1', 'conv5_1']

 The effect of the layers from the extremes doesn’t change textures, only color and is quite similar to Figure 14, where only conv1_1 is used.
 Furthermore, in the following result we can see the high of detail in features.
-It is visually abrupted.
+We can state that the final result is visually abrupted.
 In Figure 22 we can see how the texture applied is low level.
 Poorly detailed and has no coherence with the elements of the image

     (Figure 21)  ['conv1_1', 'conv5_1']
     (Figure 22)  ['conv1_1', 'conv5_1']